52 FREE Tips To Develop Your Club in 2018 | Part 2

 More than ever PR for your club is about managing and developing its reputation.
 Part of this lies in efficiently monitoring what people are saying about you online.
 Manage your reputation by tracking the conversation and responding to anything accordingly.
 This could be done through Facebook and Twitter, as well as Google.

 If you’ve had the same website for a long time, consider having a design overhaul.
 Although web design isn’t the most critical aspect of a site– it will often be the first impression someone gets of your club.
 Check with Google Analytics to see if people are bouncing quickly off your website; there might be something simple causing this.
 Do some research, look at other clubs around you and in your sport, find out whats appealing to your target audience before you take the plunge and get a new website.

 When you write an article or post about something, consider dropping a few names to attract their attention.
 They people may return the favour by mentioning you on their website or social profiles.
 If writing an article, provide a hyperlink back to a popular article online and you could see traffic come back your way.

 404 Pages are those web pages that tell your web visitors that the ‘page they were looking for can not be found’.
 Make your own 404 Page funny and it could turn viral as people talk about it and share it with their friends.

 48. Start a podcast

-Podcasts are in fashion again m they are a great way for supporters and former members to keep updated with your club.
-And they’re not too difficult to get started either.
-We’d recommend investing in a decent microphone, some headphones and an editing software kit – and then publishing your recordings on things like Soundcloud or itunes.
+Podcasts are in fashion again, they are a great way for supporters and former members to keep updated with your club.
+Podcasts are not difficult to get started either.
+We’d recommend investing in a decent microphone, some headphones and an editing software kit – and then publishing your recordings on things like Soundcloud or iTunes.
 Just don’t forget to promote them.